lahlaliwassim2/30-days-of-reactjs-/02_Day_Introduction_to_React/02_introduction_to_react.md

 1. Create a style object for the main JSX
 2. Create a style object for the footer and app JSX
 3. Add more styles to the JSX elements

+#### Exercises: Internal Styles

+1. Apply different styles to your JSX elements

+#### Exercise: Inject data to JSX

+1. Practice how to make JSX element and injecting dynamic data(string, number, boolean, array, object)